 5. Can I extend my study period to the following semester?

-Yes, you need to email the International Programs Office at email@example.com by mid-semester and follow instructions for academic advising and registration.
+Yes, you need to email the Office of International Programs and Services at email@example.com by mid-semester and follow instructions for academic advising and registration.

 6. Are there on-campus jobs available to international students?

 Yes, you can apply to the work-study program through the Career Center to work on campus in various departments and offices.

 1. How can I apply to the study abroad program?

 You will find the list of the required documents in this checklist

 AUC tuition and fees can be found here.

 2. I have been nominated from an exchange partner, do I still have to pay AUC tuition fees?

 No, AUC tuition fees will be waived.
 Your AUC bill will only reflect charges for the medical services fee, mandatory health insurance premium, and Non-degree Student activities fee.
 Housing fee is excluded from the exchange waivers.